richardycao/basic_bird/README.md

 ## More things to do
 Modules could have an onMessage() function instead of run().
 This way, users don't have to implement all the loop-related stuff.

+Kafka topic creation is in the format `<input id>-<output-id>`, but it's possible for different connections to use the same topic.
+Example: "a-b" and "c" share the same topic as "a" and "b-c".
+Need to fix this.

+Modify hummingbird to flush a topic when starting a module.

+Keep the websocket connection open. cbp websocket automatically disconnects every 23 hours.

 # Version 1 (Outdated)

 ## What is this?